Danielmoraisg/Danielmoraisg/README.md

 ## I'm a Biotechnologist, Machine learning enthusiast & self taught programmer!!

 - 🌱 I’m always learning new skills 🤣
-- 👯 I’m looking to collaborate with anyone passionate with its projects
+- 👯 I’m looking to collaborate with anyone passionate with their projects
 - ⚡ Fun fact: I love playing videogames

 ### My playlist on Spotify 🎧